Segment 11: Neuse River Greenways & the Let’Lones

 - Check Trail Updates before starting your hike.

 By Crawford Crenshaw, Kate Dixon, Jim Grode and Friends of the Mountains-to-Sea Trail

-This 65-mile segment parallels the Neuse River as it flows from the outskirts of Raleigh—North Carolina’s capital city—to Johnston County’s rural southeastern corner.
-Almost 37 miles of the route are on three segments of paved, multi-use greenway, the longest of which is 33 miles.
+This 66-mile segment parallels the Neuse River as it flows from the outskirts of Raleigh—North Carolina’s capital city—to Johnston County’s rural southeastern corner.
+Over 39 miles of the route are on several stretches of paved, multi-use greenway, the longest of which is almost 35 miles.
 The trail crosses the Neuse River several times, affording scenic views of the river, the surrounding floodplain, and wildlife.